 Another way to help is by assigning members of your organization to a specific task.
 This is especially true if you are working within a corporation or strategy.

-The mistakes I just mentioned are common in a leadership role, and these are just some I have seen.
+The mistakes we’ve just mentioned are common in a leadership role, and these are just some we’ve seen in our work with leaders across a variety of industries.
 There are some others that might be encountered.